tyconsulting/blog.tyang.github.io/_posts/2018-09-07-deploying-powershell-modules-to-nuget-feeds-version-2-using-vsts-ci-cd-pipelines.md

 Depending on the NuGet feed provider, you need to obtain an API key that has permission to publish to the particular feed that you wish to push packages to.

-2. Create an environment, with one agent job called “Publish NuGet package”
+2. Create an environment, with one agent job called "Publish NuGet package"

 3. Add a NuGet task: